The Surrey flag was registered as a traditional design, on September 11th 2014. The flag is a banner of the arms

 and notably, have been adopted as its insignia by the Surrey Virtual School, an education coordination body operated by Surrey County Council.

 The design has also been taken up by the county team competing in the recently developed sport of “footgolf”

-The county team is seen here with their county flag
+The county team is seen here with the county flag

 The Surrey county flag is also notably and regularly, used by supporters of AFC Wimbledon football club.
 Between 1906 and 1965 the council of the Surrey town of Wimbledon bore arms,

 which included a yellow and blue chequered border in reference to the De Warenne earls of Surrey.
 Local football team, Wimbledon FC, adopted a modified version of the civic arms for its own badge